apache/mxnet/ci/publish/README.md

 - `fullDeploy.sh` Used by CI to make full publish
 - `test.sh` Make Scala test on CI

-## Python
+## Python publishing
-We plans to support Python build on Jenkins soon
+Python build support is TBD.